-We love patios in the summer: cosy and private, these snug outdoor spaces are perfect for hosting drinks parties for friends or for curling up with book in a comfy chair on your own.
+Have you created the perfect patio: cosy and private, perfect for hosting drinks parties for friends or for curling up with book in a comfy chair on your own?
 They also give green-fingered urban dwellers an opportunity to indulge their passion for container gardening and planting out a kitchen garden.

 Whatever your plans for your summer patio, follow this guide for patio design ideas and inspiration.

 1. Create a Mediterranean look

 Evoking memories of happy trips to warmer climes with brightly coloured accessories is a simple way to make a staycation feel like a treat.
 For a small patio, choose a bistro set and surround it with exotic planting in pots to create an intimate, private retreat.

 We love this pretty Mosaic Bistro Set from Dunelm, which adds a splash of colour to the garden, even on dull days.